 There are several hikes you can do and waterfalls to see besides the most popular Havasu Falls, most notable Mooney and Beaver Falls.
 You can also hike to Confluence, where the water of Havasu Creek meets the Colorado River in the Grand Canyon.

 Visiting Havasupai Falls does take some proper scheduling and preparation.
 While we recommend to visit for 3 days and 2 nights, not everyone’s calendar allows for the longer trip.
-We have created this 2 day/1 night itinerary for hiking Havasu Falls to make sure you maximize your adventure and see as much as possible.
+We have created this 2 day – 1 night itinerary for hiking Havasu Falls to make sure you maximize your adventure and see as much as possible.
+Keep in mind that unfortunately now you are required to buy a Havasu Falls Camping permit for 4 day – 3 night you can always leave earlier if you do not have that many days available.

 With a shorter time span it means you will have to push yourself to keep a steady hiking pace and be prepared for a long day of hiking upwards of 14 miles the first day and 10 miles the second day.
 The recommended times in our itinerary are based on our moderate hiking speed, which is required to have enough time to visit Beaver Falls.